iGov OAuth 2.0 | February 2025 | |

 HTTP/1.1 200 OK Date: Tue, 16 Dec 2014 03:00:14 GMT Access-Control-Allow-Origin: * Content-Type: application/json;charset=ISO-8859-1 Content-Language: en-US Content-Length: 266 Connection: close { "active": true, "scope": "file search visa", "exp": 1418702414, "sub": "{sub\u003d6WZQPpnQxV, iss\u003dhttps://idp-p.example.com/}", "client_id": "e71fb72a-974f-4001-bcb7-e67c2bc0037f", "token_type": "Bearer" }¶

-The authorization server MUST require authentication for both the revocation and introspection endpoints as described in Section 2.3.2 .
-Protected resources calling the introspection endpoint MUST use credentials distinct from any other OAuth client registered at the server.¶
+The authorization server MUST require authentication of resource servers for both the revocation and introspection endpoints, using either private_key_jwt or Mutual-TLS methods as described for clients in Section 2.6.2.
+Protected resources calling the introspection endpoint MUST use credentials distinct from any other OAuth client registered at the server.
+Authorization servers MUST NOT allow authorization clients to use token introspection endpoints.¶

 A protected resource MAY cache the response from the introspection endpoint for a period of time no greater than half the lifetime of the token.
 A protected resource MUST NOT accept a token that is not active according to the response from the introspection endpoint.¶

-The following data will be sent as an Authorization Response to the Authorization Code Flow as desribed above.
-The authentication response is sent via HTTP redirect to the redirect URI specified in the request.¶
+The following data will be sent as an Authorization Response to the Authorization Code Flow as described Section 2.
+The authentication response is sent via HTTP redirect to the redirect URI specified in the request, consistent with The OAuth 2.0 Authorization Framework [RFC6749].¶

 The following fields MUST be included in the response:¶